-For most diseases you can use a fungicide to solve or correct the issue, unless cutting back is the only solution, if you need to cut back your plants, clean your tool blade with rubbing alcohol, this will avoid the spreading of the disease.
+For most diseases you can use a fungicide to solve or correct the issue, unless cutting back is the only solution.
+If you need to cut back your plants, clean your tool blade with rubbing alcohol to avoid the spreading of the disease.

 Powdery Mildew is from cool nights, warm days and high humidity.
-The leaves will fold at mid-rib or are distorted and are covered with a whitish gray mold.
+The leaves will distort at mid-rib and are covered with a whitish gray mold.

 Black Spot is a fungus brought on by rainy weather or improper watering.
 There are round dark spots on leaves while half of the leaf yellows or drops from bush.

 Rust is present in the soil and may cause problems once the temperature reaches 55-65ºF.
 There are orange spots which turn black on the undersides of leaves, and new shoots will turn reddish and shrivel.
 Usually emerges due to a cold spring following a dry summer and a hard winter.

 Canker is a brown and sunken area close to the base of the stem caused by insects, disease or mechanical damage.
 It can encircle the whole stem and cause it to fall off.
 Cut off and get rid of the wood.

 Die-Back can be caused by frost damage, canker, waterlogging, mildew or black spot.
 Fertilize in spring if die-back is a problem and cut off affected shoot at a bud below the dead area.